Death, Taxes and Software Estimations

 If asked to provide a quick estimate you could look around the room, calculate a rough square footage in your head, and based on past experience painting rooms, come up with a time frame.

 It looks easy enough.
 So you give your estimate.
-Let’s say “10 hours” (it’s a very large meeting room).
+Let’s say “10 hours”.

 Picturing this as a client and service provider relationship, they call you back a week later and hire you to paint the meeting room.
-When you arrive with your paint you take a closer look at the walls…and see wall paper.
+When you arrive with your paint you discover the furniture was covering holes in the walls.

-Fortunately, the groups at the meetup were given time for their own Discovery and able to ask questions such as:
+Fortunately, the groups at the Tampa Bay Agile meetup were given time for their own Discovery and able to ask questions such as:

 - Do we need to tape around all the windows and doors?